AI Workshop: learn to build apps with AI →

 npm: Where does npm install the packages?

-Read the npm guide if you are starting out with npm, it’s going to go in a lot of the basic details of it.
+Read the npm guide if you are starting out with npm, it will go into a lot of the basic details.

-When you install a package using npm (or yarn), you can perform 2 types of installation:
+When you install a package with npm (or yarn), you can do two types of installation:

 • a local install